-- In Database Usage Example (page 31) we built an application that can open and load data into several databases.
-In Secondary Databases with example_database_load (page 68) we will extend that application to also open a secondary database for the purpose of indexing inventory item names. - In Cursor Example (page 50) we built an application to display our inventory database (and related vendor information).
-In Secondary Databases with example_database_read (page 75) we will extend that application to show inventory records based on the index we cause to be loaded using example_database_load.
+- In Database Usage Example (page 24) we built an application that can open and load data into several databases.
+In Secondary Databases with example\database\load (page 58) we will extend that application to also open a secondary database for the purpose of indexing inventory item names. - In Cursor Example (page 44) we built an application to display our inventory database (and related vendor information).
+In Secondary Databases with example\database\read (page 63) we will extend that application to show inventory records based on the index we cause to be loaded using example\database\load.

-Secondary Databases with example_database_load
+Secondary Databases with example\database\load

-example_database_load uses several utility functions to open and close its databases.
-In order to cause example_database_load to maintain an index of inventory item names, all we really need to do is update the utility functions to:
+In order to update example\database\load to maintain an index of inventory item names, all we really need to do is: